jpittelkow/Housarr/docs/CONTRIBUTING.md

 cd frontend && npm run test:e2e
 ```

-**Tests MUST pass before merging.
+> **⚠️ Tests MUST pass before merging.
 CI/CD will automatically reject PRs with failing tests.**

-See [DOCUMENTATION_TESTING.md](DOCUMENTATION_TESTING.md) for complete testing guide.
+📖 See [DOCUMENTATION_TESTING.md](DOCUMENTATION_TESTING.md) for complete testing guide with examples.

+---

-### 2. ADRs Are Required for Significant Changes
+### 2. ⚠️ CRITICAL: ADRs Are Required for Significant Changes

-**Architecture Decision Records (ADRs) MUST be written for:**
+> **🚨 Architecture Decision Records (ADRs) MUST be written for significant architectural changes.
+This is mandatory, not optional.**

+**What happens if you skip an ADR?**
+- ❌ Future developers won't understand why decisions were made
+- ❌ Code review will request an ADR for significant changes
+- ❌ Risk of re-implementing patterns without understanding context

+**ADRs MUST be written for:**
-- New features that introduce new patterns
+- ✅ New features that introduce new patterns or architecture
-- Changes to authentication/authorization
+- ✅ Changes to authentication/authorization (security impact)
-- Database schema changes
+- ✅ Database schema changes (affects all data)
-- New external integrations (APIs, services)
+- ✅ New external integrations (APIs, services, third-party tools)
-- Changes to the AI system
+- ✅ Changes to the AI system (core functionality)
-- Infrastructure changes
+- ✅ Infrastructure changes (deployment, Docker, etc.)
-- Any decision that future developers would question "why was this done this way?"
+- ✅ Any decision where someone would ask: "why was this done this way?"

 **ADR Location**: `docs/adr/`
 **ADR Template**: See [docs/adr/README.md](adr/README.md)

+**When in doubt, write an ADR.** It's better to document too much than too little.

 ```markdown
 # ADR [NUMBER]: [TITLE]